magma/magma/docs/readmes/bazel/agw_with_bazel.md

 ### Caching

 Bazel has a very extensive and granular system of caching intermediate build outputs, artifacts and even test results.
 Builds that have many cache hits are much faster than builds without cache hits.

 The number of cache hits is reported at the end of each build, e.g. as `INFO: 4449 processes: 703 disk cache hit, 2377 internal, 1367 processwrapper-sandbox, 2 worker.`.
+Without code changes it should be possible to cache essentially all processes.

-Whenever cacheable results are produced, a local cache entry is generated in the disk cache.
+Whenever cacheable results are produced, a local cache entry is generated in the [disk cache](https://bazel.build/remote/caching#disk-cache).
 Some of the cache locations can be found by running `bazel info` and looking e.g. at the `repository_cache` entry.

 > Info: A useful guide on [Bazel cache analysis](https://github.com/magma/magma/wiki/Bazel-cache-analysis) can be found on the GitHub Wiki pages.

-In CI, caches have to be downloaded from elsewhere, this can be done either via [Docker images that contain pre-built caches](#docker-bazel-cache) or by using a [remote cache](#bazel-remote-cache).
+In CI, caches have to be downloaded from elsewhere, this can be done either via [Docker images that contain pre-built caches](#docker-bazel-cache), [GitHub caching](#github-cache) or by using a [remote cache](#bazel-remote-cache).
+[Remote caching](#bazel-remote-cache) is the recommended way of caching for Bazel in CI.
+Remote caches can be used in any environment (Docker, Vagrant, etc.) and the remote cache is always up-to-date, as cache entries are constantly being uploaded.
+Remote caching can also be simpler than other caching approaches, in particular when using the [Google cloud backend](#google-cloud-storage).

 #### Docker Bazel cache